-When I play golf, if I drive off the tee and lose my ball because of an errant swing, why is it that my second attempt is always perfect making me wonder why didn't I swing like that on my first shot!
+When I play golf, if I drive off the tee and lose my ball because of an errant swing, why is it that my second attempt is nearly always perfect making me wonder why didn't I swing like that on my first shot!

 It's kind of like that when you build a second boat.
 The first attempt is full of small errors, air bubbles, lifted glass at the bow and stern, too much epoxy used, etc. The second boat has errors but it is much better and lighter.

 I started the second boat yesterday afternoon and unwrapped it this morning and what a beauty she looks.
 If you are interested, here is what I did with a few pictures.